leohuang2013/pyannote-audio_speaker-diarization_cpp/README.md

 Performance is main problem.
 Even it runs on GPU for pytorch part, more percisely, STFT part, it takes 356 seconds for test wave file included in data folder in a machine with nvidia 2070S and 16 threads CPU.

+STFT is part of second stage of pipeline: Embedding.

 ## Accuracy
 For some audio, there will be slight discrepency between this project and pyannote-audio.